Imagix/uvtt2fgu/README.md

 Utility to extract Fantasy Grounds Unity Line-of-sight and lighting files from a Univeral VTT file exported from Dungeondraft

 This program works with Fantasy Grounds Unity v4.1 or higher as that is the version where dynamic lighting effects were added.
-This was last used with Dungeondraft v1.0.2.1 Beta.
+This was last used with Dungeondraft v1.0.2.4.

 ## Requirements